loupeteam/Omniverse_Beckhoff_Bridge_Extension/exts/loupe.simulation.beckhoff_bridge/docs/README.md

 ### Install from registry

 This is the preferred method.
 Open up the extensions manager by navigating to `Window / Extensions`.
-The extension is available as a THIRD PARTY extension.
-Search for `BECKHOFF BRIDGE`, and click the slider to Enable it.
-Once enabled, the extension will show up as an option in the top menu banner.
+The extension is available as a "Third Party" extension.
+Search for `Beckhoff Bridge`, and click the slider to Enable it.
+Once enabled, the extension will be available as an option in the top menu banner of the Omniverse app.

 ### Install from source